Disruptions in the supply chain since the beginning of the pandemic have led to substantial price increases and shortages of some raw materials.

 In the various packages (reels, pallets, cardboard, plastic) there were also shortages and increases, making it difficult to comply with the delivery times of the materials.

-Transport has seen increases of more than 15% in land transport and 500% in maritime transport largely because of fuel prices.
-Furthermore, it is still quite difficult to find transport at the moment, causing further delays and price increases.
+Transport has seen increases of more than 15% in land transport and 500% in maritime transport, mainly because of fuel prices.
+Furthermore, finding vehicles is still tricky, causing further delays and price increases.

 At this moment, and since the beginning of the pandemic, we are faced with the existence of more expensive materials, longer delivery times, lack of availability of suppliers for new ranges and even prolonged stops at some suppliers.

-How to overcome difficulties, maintain stable stock and satisfied customers?
+How to overcome difficulties, maintain stable stock and satisfy customers?

 Anticipating consumption, negotiating and ordering on a scheduled basis;

-Think globally and improve knowledge of the entire market, both nationally and internationally, in order to identify future difficulties and improvement opportunities (albeit momentary) in certain suppliers.
+Think globally and improve knowledge of the entire market, nationally and internationally, to identify future difficulties and improvement opportunities (albeit momentary) in certain suppliers.